svandragt/three-finger-slash/README.md

-# cascading-windows
+# Three Finger Slash
-Cascading Windows: One click access to all windows using HammerSpoon (http://www.hammerspoon.org/)
+One click access to all windows using HammerSpoon (http://www.hammerspoon.org/)

 Expose, tab switchers, window tiling...
 But you're still frustrated trying to find the right window?
 This Hammerspoon script might be what you need.